-9-33.
+9-36.
 Program/Erase Suspend/Resume

 The device allow the interruption of Sector-Erase, Block-Erase or Page-Program operations and conduct other operations.
+Details as follows.

-After issue suspend command, the system can determine if the device has entered the Erase-Suspended mode through Bit2 (PSB) and Bit3 (ESB) of security register. (please refer to "Table 9.
+After issue suspend command, the system can determine if the device has entered the Erase-Suspended mode through Bit2 (PSB) and Bit3 (ESB) of security register. (please refer to "Table 8.
 Security Register Definition")